bengourley/logga/Readme.md

 - `logLevel` – can be one of the following: 'trace', 'debug', 'info', 'warn', 'error' or 'fatal'.
 Default: `'info'`.
 - `colors` – whether the log output is in color.
 Default: `true`.
 - `outStream` - the output stream to write to (or an object with a `write()` method).
 Default: `process.stdout`.
+- `printLevel` - If true, includes the log level in the message, in uppercase.
+Default: `false`.
+- `hostname` - If true, includes the hostname in the message.
+Default: `false`.

 Options can be passed upon creation, or set on the fly at an point, eg.: